 The Group subleases its leased assets under operating lease arrangements for terms ranging from one to twenty years.
 The terms of the leases generally also require the tenants to pay security deposits and provide for periodic rent adjustments according to the then prevailing market conditions.

-At 31 December 2020, the Group had total future minimum lease receivables under non-cancellable operating leases with its tenants falling due as follows:
+As of December 31, 2021, the Group had total future minimum lease receivables under non-cancellable operating leases with its tenants falling due as follows: